BASIC-DNA-ASSEMBLY/DNA-BOT/README.md

 # DNA-BOT
-**Feb 2022 - DNA-BOT has now been updated to run on the Opentrons in APIv2.** It also incorporates options for different hardware configurations by producing multiple scripts for each of the 4 steps.
+**Feb 2022 - DNA-BOT has now been updated to produce scripts that run on the Opentrons OT2 in APIv2.** It also incorporates options for different hardware configurations by producing multiple scripts for each of the 4 steps.
 The Thermocycler module can now be optionally used in the step 1 clip reactions as well as the step 4 transformations.
 In addition, different labware inputs are available through the Graphical User Interface (GUI) or Command Line Interface (CLI).

 Material for [DNA assembly using BASIC on OpenTrons (DNA-BOT)](https://www.biorxiv.org/content/10.1101/832139v1).